Gemma Scout: Mark Scout

+Devon Scout-Hale and Ricken Hale

+Gemma is said to have shared a close relationship with Mark's sister Devon and her husband Ricken before her supposed death.
+Along with Mark, the quartet often hung out and went on hiking trips together.
+Tullock explained that "[Gemma’s] absence really fractured them so that it created distance between Ricken and Mark.
+It created distance between Ricken and Devon.”
+The relationship between Gemma, Mark, Devon, and Ricken was also explored in "Chikhai Bardo", which Chernus referred to as a "more buoyant time" in the characters' lives.
+Tullock said shooting the flashback sequences “felt like such a breath of fresh air to be able to talk to each other and touch each other because it had only ever been alluded to."

+After Gemma's death, both Devon and Ricken wanted to name their daughter after Gemma as a tribute, but Mark refused.
+Ricken's book, The You You Are, is dedicated to Gemma.

 Development

+Creation

 Series creator Dan Erickson described Gemma as "the hardest character to write," saying "We tried a lot of different things with her.
 The writing and the crafting of her character continued well into after we had hired Dichen, because we knew that this character was going to turn out to be Mark's wife.
 At one point it was like, well maybe it's Helly.
 But that felt, it's like too obvious.
 Like someone will guess that.
 And so we wanted this character that we could really hide in plain sight, where she would make sense as just an interesting kind of strange part of, piece of the Lumon furniture.
 And she would be somebody where we're not looking for what's the twist with her, because she sort of feels self-contained on her own."

-According to Erickson the writers tried out a variety of character ideas for Mark's wife on the severed floor; for a long time they developed her as a traveling vendor who sold office supplies to the different departments, similar to an old west peddler in the style of a prospector.
+According to Erickson, the writers tried out a variety of character ideas for Mark's wife on the severed floor; for a long time they developed her as a traveling vendor who sold office supplies to the different departments, similar to an old west peddler in the style of a prospector.
 This idea was discarded as it was "too weird."

+Name

+Gemma's name on the severed floor went through a number of variations before Erickson landed on Ms. Casey, which he said was "the melding of a first name and a last name."
+As severed characters are generally referred to by their first names and unsevered characters by their last names, her name was supposed to "invoke this idea that she's of both worlds."